granalacant/wp-azure-api-management/selenium/README.md

 - Execute: `npm test`
 - Default test will be running.

-## Default credentials for wp-login:
+## Default credentials used for wp-login:

 - user: root
 - password: root